Aliphatic Diesters Group

 Background

 One other substance, nonanedioic acid, bis(2-ethylhexyl) ester (CAS RN 103-24-2), was identified as being part of the Aliphatic Diesters Group at the outset of the third phase of the CMP.
 This substance was subsequently determined to be of low concern to both human health and the environment through another approach.
-Conclusions for this substance are provided in the Screening Assessment for Substances Identified as Being of Low Concern using the Ecological Risk Classification of Organic Substances and the Threshold of Toxicological Concern (TTC)-based Approach for Certain Substances.
+The conclusion for this substance is provided in the Final Screening Assessment for Substances Identified as Being of Low Concern using the Ecological Risk Classification of Organic Substances and the Threshold of Toxicological Concern (TTC)-based Approach for Certain Substances.

 Page details